From Year 9 onwards, Newington offers a selection of Outdoor Education programs.

 The program consists of two main components:

-- A sequence of skills development activities including camp skills, orienteering, rock climbing, archery, and canoeing
+- A sequence of skills development activities including camp skills, paddleboarding, rock climbing, mountain biking and canoeing

 - A series of community service courses including a formal First Aid qualification and Bronze Medallion Lifesaving award.